uthark/inworld-ai-sdk6/README.md

 StreamedMessage (`src/aiNpc/npc/streamedMsgs.ts`) is a utilty that implements an Iterator pattern to enable the scene to group messages from InWorld and use them with the NPC Dialog in a serial and squential way.

 ```
-received stream of all InWorld messages all at once
+received stream of all inworld messages all at once
 show utterance1
 player clicks next
 show utterance2